vishalm019/Student-portal/README.md

 ## 1.Push Docker Image to ECR

-1. Create a repository in ECR (Elastic Container Registry).
+1.Create a repository in ECR (Elastic Container Registry).

 2.Authenticate Docker with ECR: